Guidelines For Writing Winning AEC Proposals

 Writing the content of an AEC proposal is a large part of the proposal creation process, but it is not the only part.
 Second only to the content of your proposal, is its design.
-Design also helps your proposal stand out from competing proposals and leaves the evaluators with a positive impression of your team.
+The design also helps your proposal stand out from competing proposals and leaves the evaluators with a positive impression of your team.

 Use Impactful Photography

 Wow prospective clients from a unique and impressive cover design that features a high-quality image of your best work.
-Feature impactful photography, videos and other digital assets that showcase the skills of your firm.
+Feature impactful photography, videos, and other digital assets that showcase the skills of your firm.
 The first glance at your cover will decide if they want to pick up your proposal and read what you’ve got to offer.

 Showcase Your Brand

-Your branding serves to differentiate your firm from competing firms, and help evaluators recognize your proposal just by looking at your document.
+Your branding serves to differentiate your firm from competing firms and help evaluators recognize your proposal just by looking at your document.
 Do not be tempted to match your proposal’s design (colors, fonts, style) to the brand of the client.
-Remember, the goal is not to imitate the client, but impress them.
+Remember, the goal is not to imitate the client but impress them.